willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 > [!NOTE]
 > The user account running the PowerShell script to export the data needs to be assigned the Global admin role.

-## To export the saved and shared prompts of a specific user
+## Export the saved and shared prompts of a specific user

 1. From Windows PowerShell, use the `Export- PromptsUserContent` cmdlet to export the saved or shared prompts of a specific user from Copilot Prompt Gallery.